pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

     Vader: 0.0016090869903564453 s, TextBlob: 0.0011258125305175781 s, TextBlob: 4.698314905166626 s

-The text can be positive, but more like neutral.
-If the condition is changed for neutrality, Vader seems better.
-Moreover, despite the duration TextBlob without NB is the fastest, Vader is useful for the sentiment analysis tasks like movie review or book review.
+The tweet text sample is classified positive for all the cases, but scores are different.
+If neutrality condition is differently set up, Vader can be better.
+Moreover, despite the duration TextBlob without NB is the fastest, Vader is useful for the sentiment analysis tasks like movie reviews or book reviews.

 ```python
 neg_group.text
 ```

 <div>
 <style scoped>